J3VS/arboreal/README.md

 Arboreal is a way of structuring pure functions without littering your code with side effects.
 When developing API handlers, one problem I repeatedly noticed was not realizing where Database reads/writes or other side effects were occurring.
-For a functional programming language, Clojurians often litter their API handlers with nested function calls with side effects at the bottom.
-This makes the vast majority of the handler impure, and thus untestable.
+Since Clojure is a functional language, it's nice to not have functions with deeply nested side effects.
+Doing this makes the vast majority of the function impure, and thus untestable.
 Arboreal lets you build an expressive handler out of pure functions, and takes care of side-effects behind the scenes.